It's the Journey That Counts

 - Martian Successor Nadesico: The heroes discover a MacGuffin which could theoretically be used as a Reset Button to prevent the war but decide not to use it because the sacrifices they have made mean too much to discard.

 - Kung Fu Panda had the Dragon Scroll: after much build-up the scroll turns out to be blank, shiny paper.
 Later, the eponymous Panda realizes it's a mirror, and learns the lesson.
+(In a twist on the usual trope, the Master who gives him permission to take the scroll had no idea the scroll was blank, because his master, Oogway, never told him what was on the scroll, either.)

 - Circle of Iron.
 The protagonist Cord goes on a quest for the Book of All Knowledge.
-When he finally finds it, he opens it and discovers...a mirror.
+When he finally finds it, he opens it and discovers... a mirror.

 - And then laughed at the monks who guarded the Book when they practically begged him to tell them what was in it - they were forbidden to look, after all.